GANBY-372/372-Project/README.md

 ### 6. **Unit Testing**
 - Includes JUnit tests for core logic.
 - Focused coverage on vehicle creation, rent toggling, transfers, and catalog operations.

+### 7. **User Authentication**
+- User authentication added for secure access.
+- Username and password are required on first run.
+- Credentials are stored locally and checked on subsequent runs.

 ---